 In all of that, if anyone has heard of my coaching adults or recently high schoolers here and there, they’d never know how competitive I have been in athletics all of my life.
 Yet, that same spirit folds into my work ethic.
-No matter whether I was in the Marines, worked for someone in corporate, did charity, ran my own therapy business or wrote books, and screenplays to make a living.
+No matter whether I was in the Marines, worked for someone in corporate, did charity, ran my own therapy business, wrote books, and screenplays to make a living.
 It’s all the same energy.
-As well, that same energy went into having been a wife, being a mother, cleaning our home, gardening and the like.
+Also, that same energy went into having been a wife, being a mother, cleaning our home, gardening and the like.
 And still does.

 Parents, siblings, best friends may not always be there clapping for you.
 However, there are those not related to you or from another team that no less will cheer you on.
-As a teenager and an adult I discovered that there were people who I was not related to… As well, not yet related to, who would be enthusiastic for me.
-Off the top of my head I can name two.
+As a teenager and an adult, I discovered that there were people who I was not related to—as well, not yet related to who would be enthusiastic for me.
+Off the top of my head, I can name two.
 Mr. Domerski, my high school Woods teacher for three of my four high school years.
-And my father-in-law to be, Herbie, also known as ‘Dad’.
+And my father-in-law, Herbie, also known as ‘Dad’.
 Both were enthusiastic for nearly everybody.

 Because of my athletic efforts.
 Over the years, I’ve had some men say to me, that I was the son my Dad always wanted.
 Yes, that is how it has been.
 This brings me to teenagers volunteering their time to do athletic endeavors such as track and field currently.
 This is not a mandatory life event.
 Yet, if treated properly much will be gained by those teenagers who volunteer their time to train and compete in track and field.